Warming a donor’s heart is a logical goal when thanking them for their support, and the most powerful way to do that is with thank you videos.

 3. Be Transparent

-Transparency builds trust with your donor.
-They want to know that you have used their money wisely.
-Give donors insight on the progress of the program or service that they supported.
-Even if their donation went to operating expenses, show them how those operating funds allowed you to expand your mission.
-Donors want to feel involved in your organization, so keep them updated on what’s going on and how they had a part in making it possible.
+Donors want to know that they made a good choice to give to your nonprofit and that the gift is having the impact they hoped it would.
+In short, they want to know that you have used their money wisely.
+Use your thank you video to give donors insight on the progress of the program or service that they supported.
+Even if their donation went to operating expenses, show them how those operating funds allowed you to expand your mission and change more lives.
+This is part of being transparent, and transparency builds trust with your donor.

 4. Keep It Short and Sweet

-This is not the time to pack everything about your organization into one video.
-Keep the video short and simple by focusing on direct impact.
+These days, people have the attention span of a goldfish.
+Not kidding!
+That means they won’t watch a long video.
+So, keep your thank you videos short and simple by focusing on direct impact.
 Remember, this is one of many touch points you will have with your donor over the year and you want to use the short time wisely.

 5. Make it Timely

-Donors deserve to feel like they are a priority and like they are a part of the family.
-Sending the thank you as soon as you can ensures that they feel valued, and lets them know that their support is not being taken for granted.
+Everyone loves to feel special and your supporters want to feel satisfied that they’ve given to a trustworthy cause.
+Donors deserve to feel like they are a priority and like they are a part of your nonprofit’s family.
+By sending the thank you video within a couple of weeks, you help make sure they feel valued, and you remind them that their support is not being taken for granted.

 6. Recognize Their Contribution

-You can add an extra touch to your thank you by recognizing specifics in the donor’s contribution.
-For your larger donors, making a video just for them with specific giving amounts and how their donation made an impact can go a long way.
+You can add an extra touch to your thank you video by recognizing specifics in the donor’s contribution.
+For your larger donors, making a video just for them, sharing how their donation made an impact can go a long way.
 Use this as a chance to connect the donor to your organization and show how vital they are to the present and future of your organization’s mission.

 7. Keep it Personal